Archives: Portfolios

 Spurs Victory Capital Performance Center

-Lincoln Property Company, the real estate developer for the San Antonio Spurs called upon HPM to provide Audit & Advisory Services for the construction of Victory Capital Performance Center.
+Lincoln Property Company, the real estate developer for the San Antonio Spurs called upon HPM to provide Construction Audit & Advisory Services for the construction of Victory Capital Performance Center.
 The $140 million facility marks a new era for professional sports training, offering today’s most cutting-edge innovations in sports technology.
 Inside the center is a motion capture performance lab, environmental training room, sensory deprivation tank, team dining area and kitchen, and best of all, hydrotherapy pools.

 The center was built with sustainability in mind.
 Victory Capital Performance Center is making history as the first mass timber constructed training facility in professional sports.
 The facility also incorporates rooftop solar panels to minimize energy use and save water.